dempsey-ai/weatherBot/README.md

 1. **Custom Configuration**:
    - Within the `config` folder in the application directory
-   - Copy `.env-template` from weatherBot folderto `config/my.env`
+   - Copy `wx-bot-config.yaml` from weatherBot folderto `wx-bot-config/config.yaml`
-   - Edit `my.env` with your desired settings
+   - Edit `config.yaml` with your desired settings
-   - Be sure to add your SimpleX address as the Host/Admin user (in quotes)
+   - Be sure to add your SimpleX user address as the Host/Admin user to the `init-host-user` field
-   - The script will copy `config/my.env` to `weatherBot.env`
+   - You don't have to do any customization, the app will use default values.

 2. **Default Configuration**:
-   - If no custom configuration exists, the script will copy `.env-template` to `weatherBot.env`
+   - If no custom configuration exists, the script will copy `wx-bot-config.yaml` to  `wx-bot-config/config.yaml`

     Example configuration:
 ```